sf-wdi-37/project-1/README.md

 Now that you know the full requirements for your app, carry out more detailed planning.

-**Prepare the following planning deliverables, and meet with an instructor to have your plan approved.** (You may find it helpful to reference the [Software Development Best Practices workshop](https://github.com/sf-wdi-31/software-development-best-practices).)
+**Prepare the following planning deliverables, and meet with an instructor to have your plan approved.** (Feel free to read over notes on [Software Development Best Practices](https://github.com/SF-WDI-LABS/software-development-best-practices).)
 *  **Minimal Scope** - Manage complexity.
 You probably won't have time to build a "spaceship" version of your project idea.
 Figure out the simplest thing you can build that meets the project requirements, and start with *that* version of your app.
   ![iterative-design](https://cloud.githubusercontent.com/assets/7833470/11330092/f76e7c50-9159-11e5-875f-748817e41afc.png)
 * **User Stories** - Outline your core user stories.
 Once you start to build, you'll divide these into clear, smaller steps (sometimes called "development stories").
 Make sure you track development stories once you start implementing, not just the broader user stories.